With many of us incorporating more nuts into our diets as a means to get healthier, it’s often tempting to take our dogs along for the ride.

 Read on to find out the pros and cons for your pooch.

 Are almonds good for dogs?

-Rather than many of the processed and artificially flavoured foods we find nowadays, good old fashioned nuts and berries are often the way to go for those of us becoming more health conscious.
+Rather than many of the processed and artificially flavored foods we find nowadays, good old fashioned nuts and berries are often the way to go for those of us becoming more health-conscious.

 And taking processed foods out of your dog’s diet as much as you can is always a good idea as well, promising a boost to their health and well being, and nipping some long term health concerns in the bud while you’re at it.

 Yet what is often good for us is far less healthy for the beloved canine companions in our lives.
 In fact, many surprising kinds of food can prove quite dangerous to dogs if eaten, even by accident.

 Worst still, some kinds of nuts are actually toxic to dogs and need to be avoided at all costs.

 So, are almonds good for dogs?
 Not really, but the good news here at least is that they aren’t one of the toxic varieties of nuts either.